heptarch/heptarch.github.io/drafts/demon.md

 </div>

 Something ancient, bristling with teeth and luminescent ruin.
+Other shapes begin to move; a king readying his procession.

 <div style="text-align: right">
 <b>Child, what should you like to do?</b>
 </div>

-Tilleadh.
 Will I see the stars again?

 <div style="text-align: right">
 <b>Yes, child.
 Yes.</b>